Home

 Montgomery County – Birthplace of the Texas Flag

-Montgomery County was the third county created by the Republic of Texas on December 14, 1837.
-It is one of the fastest growing counties in the United States with over 600,000 residents.
-Geographically, the county spans over 1,000 square miles.
-This vibrant, progressive county has something distinctive to offer everyone: fishing, camping, golfing, water sports, cultural events, civic/service opportunities, quality education, atmosphere for good health, and unique dining and shopping.
-Completed in 1973, Lake Conroe was designed to meet future industrial, agricultural, and municipal water needs as well as a recreational haven.
+Montgomery County is one of the fastest growing counties in the United States with over 600,000 residents.
+Additionally, the county spans over 1,000 square miles.
+The early economy was made up of tobacco, cotton, timber and oil production.
+However, today this vibrant, progressive county offers: fishing, camping, golfing, water sports, cultural events, civic/service opportunities, quality employment and education, an atmosphere for good health, and unique dining and shopping.
+Furthermore, Lake Conroe was completed in 1973, to meet future industrial, agricultural, and municipal water needs, along with recreation.

 Texas A&M AgriLife Extension in Montgomery County